Hate Plus Game Cover

 • “Just as before, you need to play two endings in order to get all of the story pieces, which is tedious in a kinetic story.”

-Overall, the replayability of the games is mixed; while some players find significant value in the innovative elements and expansions of the sequel, others feel that the lack of changing content and limited variations diminish the incentive to replay.
+Overall, the replayability of the games is mixed; while some players find significant replay value in the innovative mechanics and expansions of "Hate Plus," others feel that the lack of changing elements, such as static documents, limits the experience compared to the first game.

-• “Both games are very innovative and have major replay value, and Hate Plus expands even further on those elements in a very cathartic way, especially in a certain path.”
+• “Both games are very innovative and have major replay value, and Hate Plus expands even further on those things in a very cathartic way, especially in a certain path.”

 • “No real replay value like the first game.”